soph-lin/college-major-explorer/README.md

 - NOTE: This list excludes demographic-specific median earnings such as for non-male graduates, for Pell recipients, etc. which are also available on the College Scorecard API.

 ## Getting Started

+The below guide is if you want to set up the website locally.
+Otherwise, go to [college-major-explorer.sophli.in](https://college-major-explorer.sophli.in).

 ### Install pnpm package manager